avaneev/prvhash/README.md

 numbers" to function, it is completely algorithmic.

 The mathematics offers an interesting understanding.
-Take in your mind a moment before the Big Bang.
+Take in your mind a moment before the "Big Bang".
 Did mathematical rules exist at that moment?
-Of course, they did, otherwise there would be no Big Bang.
+Of course, they did, otherwise there would be no "Big Bang".
 The span of existence of mathematical rules cannot be estimated, so it is safe to assume they existed for an eternity.
 On top of that, PRVHASH practically proves that entropy can self-start from zero-, or "raw" state, or "nothing", if mathematical rules exist prior to that.